vincevel/efeedpubjs/README.md

 ## Usage
 - Click the "Generate User Guide" button to display the user guide.
-- Select a language from the widget's interface (if implemented) to switch between available languages.
+- Select a language from the widget's interface to switch between available languages.
 - Integrate the widget into any webpage by embedding the provided HTML and linking the CSS/JavaScript files.

 ## Contributing